RedddFoxxyy/Calcurus/README.md

 ## Contributing:
    -Contributions are welcome!
 If you’d like to contribute to Calcurus, follow these steps:
+   1. Fork the repository.
+   2. Create a new branch:
+      ```bash
+         git checkout -b feature/my-feature.
+   3. Make your changes and commit them:
+      ```bash
+         git commit -m "Add feature XYZ".
+   4. Push to your forked repository:
+      ```bash
+         git push origin feature/my-feature.
+   5. Open a pull request on GitHub.

 ## License:
    -Calcurus is licensed under the Apache License 2.0.
 See the LICENSE file for details.